-Normal blood pressure is 120 over 80.
+The normal blood pressure is 120 over 80.
 When you stand up, the systolic – or 120 which is the first number – should normally go up 6 to 10 points.
 With adrenal fatigue, it will either decrease or excessively increase.

-The adrenal is a survival gland that helps you to cope with stress.
+The adrenal is a survival gland that helps you cope with stress.
 Because standing up is a little bit of gravity stress, your body adapts and raises the blood pressure to adapt to the changed position.

 If you didn’t adapt to that gravity stress, there wouldn’t be enough blood flow to the brain and you will pass out.
 That’s why you feel dizzy when you stand up too fast.

-Another way to check if you have adrenal issue is by running up the stairs and seeing if you run out of breath or get heavy legs.
+Another way to check if you have an adrenal issue is by running up the stairs and seeing if you run out of breath or get heavy legs.

-The adrenal gland has an outer, all-nerve tissue which produces hormone-like messages called neuro transmitters and inner all-gland soft tissue.
+The adrenal gland has an outer, all-nerve tissue which produces hormone-like messages called neurotransmitters and inner all-gland soft tissue.

 Adrenaline is there to alert the body in certain situations.
 For example, if you are being chased by a tiger, the artery in the heart and the lungs must open to help your body cope with the stress.

-The adrenal tissue is part of the adrenal system of a stress response.
+The adrenal tissue is a part of the adrenal system of a stress response.
 This is the flight or fight mode, which is a survival mode that we all have in our bodies.

 We are being stressed out by:

-Worrying which is equivalent to physical trauma.
+worrying which is equivalent to physical trauma

-With Adrenal fatigue you start over thinking and over analyzing everything.
-I know it’s hard to turn it off, but really you have to realize what is happening: you’re losing, or you have lost your SPACE.
+With Adrenal fatigue, you start overthinking and overanalyzing everything.
+I know it’s hard to turn it off, but really, you have to realize what is happening: you’re losing, or you have lost your SPACE.

-The best thing you can do is create space by going on a walk or a hike.
+The best thing you can do is to create space by going on a walk or a hike.
 Go outside and turn your attention to something else.

 Do this for an hour or longer to chill out the adrenals and allow it to heal.
 This is better than going to the gym and working out on the treadmill.
 You must learn to balance your day’s activities.